Population: Between Zero and Unknown

 On my visit to ghost towns in North Central Texas, I learned histories I wouldn’t have ever known and felt more connected to the booms and busts of this great state than ever.

 I set out early from East Dallas to Thurber, known as one of Texas’ premier ghost towns.
-Thurber, which Speck considers a “true ghost town” (see definitions on next page), is in Erath County directly off Interstate 20 and is one of the most visible and accessible ghost towns in the state, with its own freeway exit and a 128-foot-tall brick smokestack rising above the highway.
+Thurber, which Speck considers a “true ghost town” (see definitions below), is in Erath County directly off Interstate 20 and is one of the most visible and accessible ghost towns in the state, with its own freeway exit and a 128-foot-tall brick smokestack rising above the highway.

 Towns thrive and then die for a variety of reasons, but one of the driving factors is the discovery of a profitable natural resource.
 In the case of Thurber, it was coal.
 Thurber sits atop one of the largest bituminous coal deposits in the state of Texas, and at the turn of the 20th century, thousands of people from all over the world descended upon Thurber to work in its thriving coal mine.
 It became one of the most diverse places in the state, with African American, Italian, Polish, Mexican, Irish, and Russian settlers.

 Times were good for the owners of the coal mine, and after the miners won a lengthy labor dispute, their lives improved, too.
 Money flooded the town.
 Modern innovations such as electricity and refrigeration were installed in buildings.
 Coal was king, and Thurber was its kingdom.